Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Introduction

 Two domains or two tasks are said to be different if their constituent parts are not the same.
-In some cases, the feature space and the label space of the source and target domains are equal.
-Then, the performance degradation, when reusing a model in another domain, is caused by a \textit{domain shift}.
+In some cases, the feature and label space of the source and target domains are equal.
+Then, the performance degradation associated with reusing a model in an unseen domain, is caused by a \textit{domain shift}.
 The process of aligning the distributions between the domains is called \textit{Domain Adaptation}.
-A special case of domain shift, which has been studied extensively in the literature, is when the difference between domains is caused by a \textit{covariate shift}, i.e. a difference in data distributions between the domains~\cite{kouw2018introduction}.
-An efficient approach to Domain Adaptation in this case, is to use a feature-extractor $\varphi$ to transform the inputs of the respective domain to a common, domain-invariant space using deep neural networks in a Siamese network architecture as seen in \cref{fig:two-stream-architecture}.
+A special case of domain shift called \textit{covariate shift} occurs when the difference between domains is caused by differences in their marginal input distributions~\cite{kouw2018introduction}, i.e. $p(\mX_\Src) \neq p(\mX_\Tgt$).
+An efficient approach to Domain Adaptation in this case, is to use a deep neural network feature-extractor $\varphi_n$ to transform the inputs of the respective domains into a common, domain-invariant space by means of a Siamese network architecture as seen in \cref{fig:two-stream-architecture}.
 A common classifier $h$ can then be trained on the latent features to make predictions on target domain data.

-To align the domains using this approach, it is not strictly necessary to have labels available in the target dataset, and many Unsupervised Domain Adaptation methods can achieve good performance given enough (unlabelled) target data.
+To align the domains with this approach, it is not strictly necessary to have labels available in the target dataset, and many Unsupervised Domain Adaptation methods can achieve good performance given enough (unlabelled) target data.
 In cases where the data is difficult to acquire, such as for medical images of a rare disease, Supervised Domain Adaptation methods are superior, and can utilise the few available target samples to efficiently align the domains.
-However, as we will show, having very few target data samples complicates the experiment design if best practices for train, validation, and test split independence is to be followed.
+However, as we will show, having very few target data samples complicates the experiment design if best practices for train, validation, and test split independence are to be upheld.
 This few-shot supervised case is the focus of this work.